A REGIONAL FUTURES PROJECT, 2022-23

 Regional Futures is a state-wide program of creative development and conversations that places artists at the centre of a dialogue exploring a future vision for the place where they live and create.
 Artists from across regional NSW have been commissioned to create work that responds to the prompt ‘What does the future look like for your region?’.

-Kim V. Goldsmith (Dubbo) is one of four artists in a cross-region collaboration between Orana Arts and Arts Mid North Coast and project partners, including Dubbo Regional Council, who have commissioned Goldsmith for the project.
+Kim V. Goldsmith (Dubbo) is one of four artists in a cross-region conversation between Orana Arts and Arts Mid North Coast and project partners, including Dubbo Regional Council, who have commissioned Goldsmith for the project.
 The other artists are Allison Reynolds (Coonabarabran, Orana Arts), Kit Kelen (Bulahdelah, Arts Mid North Coast) and Ronnie Grammatica (Crescent Head, Arts Mid North Coast).
 The group are taking the Regional Futures prompt one step further by asking what does the future look like for the regions in a post-carbon world.

 As part of the commission with Dubbo Regional Council, Goldsmith piloted a 10-day residency at Wellington Caves over several long weekends in May and June 2022.
 She also spent 4 days on the Mid North Coast and attended the National Renewables in Agriculture Conference in Albury on 18 August.
+She returned to the Mid North Coast for another field trip over the October long weekend of 2022.

-Production notes: The Humi soundtrack currently includes field recordings of a solar inverter (domestic solar power), wind turbine blades (wind power) and rumblings deep inside Burrendong Dam wall near Wellington (hydro power), mixed with subsurface sounds of earthworms in rich soil, crackling grasses, metallic tinkling floodwaters of the Wambuul/Macquarie River, and small vibrations below a wind turbine, along with atmospheric sounds of soaring birdsong in the Goolawah Forest (Mid North Coast), Gould’s Wattled Bat calls (one of the bat species at Wellington Caves), and rattling wind through the fencing wire that carves up regional Australia into productive parcels of land, additional studio made sound effects also used.
+Production notes: The Humi soundtrack includes field recordings of a solar inverter (domestic solar power), wind turbine blades (wind power) and rumblings deep inside Burrendong Dam wall near Wellington (hydro power), mixed with subsurface sounds of earthworms in rich soil, crackling grasses, metallic tinkling floodwaters of the Wambuul/Macquarie River, and small vibrations below a wind turbine, along with atmospheric sounds of soaring birdsong in the Goolawah Forest (Mid North Coast), Gould’s Wattled Bat calls (one of the bat species at Wellington Caves), and rattling wind through the fencing wire that carves up regional Australia into productive parcels of land, additional studio made sound effects also used.
 The field recordings were made with an eco-acoustic logger, contact mics, a geophone, hydrophones, and a range of condenser microphones.

 Exploring regional creative collaboration, 5 June 2022